openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-4/02-create-container.md

 `mount`{{execute}}

-OK, hopefully you didn't look for too long, because you can't see it with the mount command.
+Hopefully you didn't look for too long because you can't see it with the mount command.
 That's because this storage has been "mounted" in what's called a mount namespace.
-To see the storage from outside the container, podman has a cool feature called podman-mount.
-Let's play with it a hair:
+You can only see the mount from inside the container.
+To see the mount from outside the container, podman has a cool feature called podman-mount.
+This command will return the path of a directory which you can poke around in:

 `podman mount on-off-container`{{execute}}

 The directory you get back is a system level mount point into the overlay filesystem which is used by the container.
 You can literally change anything in the container's filesystem now.
 Run a few commands to poke around:

 `mount`{{execute}}

 `ls $(podman mount on-off-container)`{{execute}}

 `touch $(podman mount on-off-container)/test`{{execute}}

 `ls $(podman mount on-off-container)`{{execute}}

 See the test file there.
-That would be in our container, should we fire it up.
-OK, we have storage, let's move on to the spec file...
+You will see this file in our container later when we start it and create a shell inside of it.
+Let's move on to the spec file...

 ## Create Spec File

 At this point the container image has been cached locally and mounted, but we don't actually have a spec file for runc yet.
-The container engine will automatically create this, and any OCI compliant runtime can consume it (runc, crun, katacontainers, gvisor, etc).
+Creating a spec file from hand is quite tedious because they are made up of complex JSON with a lot of different options (governed by the OCI runtime spec).
+Luckily for us, the container engine will create one for us.
+This exact same spec file can be used by any OCI compliant runtime can consume it (runc, crun, katacontainers, gvisor, etc).
 Let's run some experiments to show when it's created.
-We will use some simple bash scripting to get at the config.json (spec file passed to runc) file as it's created by podman:
+First let's inspect the place where it should be:

 `tail /var/lib/containers/storage/overlay-containers/$(podman ps -l -q --no-trunc)/userdata/config.json|jq .`{{execute}}

+The above command errors out because the container engine hasn't created the config.json file yet.
+We will initiate the creation of this file by using podman combined with a specially constructed container image:

 `podman start on-off-container`{{execute}}

+Now, the config.json file has been created.
+Check it out:

 `tail /var/lib/containers/storage/overlay-containers/$(podman ps -l -q --no-trunc)/userdata/config.json|jq .`{{execute}}

-We used the -l (last container run) option to get the container ID, then used it as the directory name under /var/lib/containers/storage.
-This is the location for all of the storage with podman, CRI-O, buildah, etc. We also used the jq command to prettify the JSON in the spec file.
-Notice the spec file was not created until we actually started the container.
-Since we never passed the container a "command" to run, it immediatedly exited:
+But, notice that podman has not started a container.
+Podman created the config.json and immediately exited:

-`podman ps -l`{{execute}}
+`podman ps -a`{{execute}}

-Now, let's delete our storage and config.json

-`podman kill -l
-podman rm -l`{{execute}}

-OK, let's move on to calling runc...
+In the next step, we will create a running container with runc...

 ## Call Runtime

 Now that we have storage and a config.json, let's complete the circuit and create a containerized process with this config.json.
-We have wired the command passed to this container, to only start top if the file /mnt/on exists.
-Once we create the file, it gets passed through to the container, and read on start:
+We have constructed a container image, which only starts a process in the container if the /mnt/on file exists.
+Let's create the file, and start the container again:

-`touch /mnt/on`
+`touch /mnt/on`{{execute}}

 `podman start on-off-container`{{execute}}

+When podman started the container this time, it fired up top.
 This time it's in the running state:

 `podman ps -l`{{execute}}

-This time, let's start the container and let it run:

-`podman start on-off-container`{{execute}}

-This time it's runnig the top command:

-`podman ps -l`{{execute}}

-The config.json file has been created as we would expect:

-`tail /var/lib/containers/storage/overlay-containers/$(podman ps -l -q --no-trunc)/userdata/config.json|jq .`{{execute}}

-And, we

-We have storage, and we have a config.json file, now we can have the container engine, podman, fire up runc, or we can do it ourselve manually.

-The container image has been used as a base layer, and an overlay layer has been created.
-Check out the volume with the podman mount command:

-podman mount on-off-container
+Now, let's fire up a shell inside of our running container:

-podman exec -it on-off-container bash
+`podman exec -it on-off-container bash`{{execute}}

+Now, look for the test file we created before we started the container:

+`ls -alh /test`{{execute}}

+The file is there like we would expect.
+You have just created a container in three basic steps.
+Did you known and understand that all of this was happening every time you ran a podman or docker command?
+Now, clean up your work:

+`exit`{{execute}}

+`podman kill -a
+podman rm -a`{{execute}}